justinwoo/purp/README.md

   bundle                   Bundle the project, with optional main and target path arguments make-module              Make a CommonJS module by running bundle first
 ```

+## FAQ

+### Where do I get "do action on watch files?"

+Maybe one is better off using something like <https://github.com/watchexec/watchexec>?